valeryan/vscode-phpsab/README.md

 ## Maintenance Status

 A while ago I moved on from PHP and now work in DotNet.
 I don't currently have the bandwidth to work on this project.
 As far as I can tell this project is still fully functional in its current state.
-If you want to take over this project or just be an additionly maintainer and help solve any of the issues that are present, please contact me.
+If you want to take over this project or just be an additional maintainer and help solve any of the issues that are present, please contact me.

 In June 2023 [jonathanbossenger](https://github.com/jonathanbossenger) reached out to me and offered to help with maintaining the extension.
-I have added him as a contibutor and he will be monitoring new issues and helping me review PRs.
+I have added him as a contributor and he will be monitoring new issues and helping me review PRs.
 I will still be around to help out if needed.

+In January 2024 [seebeen](https://github.com/seebeen) signed on to be a maintainer for this project and has been granted contributor status.

 ## Installation